How Often Should You Visit the Dentist? (It's NOT Always 6 Months)

 The Real Cost of Skipping Appointments

 Skipping a routine checkup rarely causes immediate harm, but the cumulative effect is significant.
-Cavities caught at the cleaning stage require a simple filling (PKR 7,000).
-Left for 18–24 months, the same cavity can progress to a root canal (PKR 25,000) or extraction (PKR 8,000 plus implant at PKR 150,000).
+Cavities caught at the cleaning stage require a simple filling (quoted after examination).
+Left for 18–24 months, the same cavity can progress to a root canal (quoted after examination) or extraction (a figure we confirm after examination plus implant at a price confirmed after examination).
 The cost difference is dramatic.

-Consider this: a routine scaling appointment costs PKR 10,000.
-If you skip it and develop gum disease, treatment costs can reach PKR 30,000+ for deep cleaning (scaling and root planing), and advanced periodontitis may require surgery.
+Consider this: a routine scaling appointment is quoted after examination.
+If you skip it and develop gum disease, treatment costs can climb substantially for deep cleaning (scaling and root planing), and advanced periodontitis may require surgery.
 Prevention is always less expensive, financially and physically, than treatment.

 The World Health Organization emphasizes the importance of regular dental checkups for overall health.